FlutterFlow/flutterflow-documentation/docs/marketplace/creators-hub/submission-criteria.md

 #### 2.10 Image Representativeness

 - **Criteria:** Images must accurately reflect the actual content and functionality of your project.
-- **Why it Matters:** Misleading images create a negative experience for users and erode trust in the Marketplace.
+- **Why it Matters:** Misleading images create a negative experience for users and erode trust in Marketplace.
 - **What To Do:**
   - **Use genuine screenshots or recordings:** Avoid showcasing designs or features that are not actually present in your project.
   - **Use abstract images sparingly:** While a certain level of abstraction or illustration can be effective for concepts that are hard to capture with screenshots, they should be used judiciously.
 Prefer to showcase actual product screenshots in your gallery images.